-Recently, our friends at Search Engine Land, put together a detailed and thorough chart of all the factors that can have an effect on your Search Engine Ranking.
+Recently, our friends at Search Engine Land, put together a detailed and thorough chart.
+It includes all the factors that can have an effect on your Search Engine Ranking.
 Have a look.

-As you can see, This Chart is quite extensive and even a little scary looking to someone who is new to SEO and running a website, blog, or webstore.
-Though this may be the case, what I hope you take from this chart is that with proper planning, patience, and a dedication to providing a good quality website, that you can solve the mystery of Search Engine Ranking.
+As you can see, This Chart is quite extensive.
+Even a little scary looking to someone who is new to SEO and running a website, blog, or webstore.
+What I hope you take from this chart is that with proper planning, patience, and a dedication to providing a good quality website, that you can solve the mystery of Search Engine Ranking.

-Now here is more information for you to consider and some helpful advice for you to follow for Search Engine Ranking
+Now here is more information for you to consider.
+Including some helpful advice for you to follow for Search Engine Ranking.

-- Search engines rank individual pages, blogs, or products of a website – not the entire site as a whole.
-This means that one page might rank #1 for certain keywords, while your home page might be listed on the fifth page, or not at all.
-Each page, Product, or blog needs to be individually optimized
+- Search engines rank individual pages, blogs, or products of a website.
+Not the entire site as a whole.
+This means that one page might rank #1 for certain keywords.
+Each page, Product, or blog needs to be individually optimized.

 Tips for Search Engine Ranking (continued)

-- Cheaters never prosper over time – of course we all want the edge up over the competition and are always looking for ways to stay ahead.
+- Cheaters never prosper over time.
+We all want the edge up over the competition and are always looking for ways to stay ahead.
 The problem is that some of your competition cross the line and do unethical things.
 It always catches up to them over time.
 The same is true for Search Engine Ranking.
 Don’t cross the line and know that Google, MSN, Yahoo, and all the search engine penalize you when they catch you.
 They spend Billions of dollars in programming to keep everyone honest.
-That is a lot of resources dedicated on cracking down on the cheaters.
+Lots of resources dedicated on cracking down on the cheaters.
 Look at it this way, if you are driving fast, way over the speed limit, just one time, Odds are in your favor that you might not get caught.
 Do that every day for a week, you may get away with it but the odds are definitely changing.
 What are the odds against you after a month or a year?
 Eventually you will get caught and will have to pay the price.
 The same can be said of your SEO practices.
-You may get away with one small thing once but the longer it is up there, the greater the chance of getting caught.
-Don’t get caught in the trap.
+You may get away with one small thing once.
+But the longer it is up there, the greater the chance of getting caught.

-- Don’t ignore the images – Add ALT text to the images.
-Even if your website has nothing to do with imaging, the ALT tags also strengthen the page that it is sitting on.
+- Don’t ignore the images.
+Add ALT text to the images.
+The ALT tags also strengthen the page that it is sitting on.
 When the keywords are included in the Meta tagging for your image, this strengthens the page it is linked to.

-- Be VERY, VERY, oh did I say VERY responsive – Your website must in today’s world be visible on any device that your viewer is using.
-A responsive design looks good no matter what device they are using because it adapts the structure of the website to fit but still looks good.
+- Be VERY, oh did I say VERY responsive.
+Your website must in today’s world be visible on any device that your viewer is using.
+A responsive design looks good no matter what device they are using.
+Because it adapts the structure of the website to fit but still looks good.